 There is a wide selection of movies and series to choose from on the entertainment front.
 When the time comes for a little nap, the seats turn in to flat a bed, which is enhanced by a turn down with a soft mattress and a silky soft comforter.

 All Nippon Airlines frequent flyers can enjoy upgrades on their airline ticket and fly business class by using their airline miles.
-If they’re not traveling any time soon, frequent flyers have the option to sell All Nippon Airline miles to other frequent flyers so they can fly business class at an affordable price.
+If they’re not traveling any time soon, frequent flyers have the option to sell ANA miles to other frequent flyers so they can fly business class at an affordable price.

 2. Economy Cabin